 Premises at Dudley Road.

-The property was offered to the Bank at £3,000, and Mr Wilde was instructed to negotiate, and authorised to go to the extent of £1,750.
-On Saturday, the 13th March, the owner came down in his price £1,850, and further negotiations proceeded, with the result that he declined to move below £1,800, and stated that unless a decision was given forthwith he should accept another offer which had been made to him.
-After careful consideration the Chairman authorised the purchase being arranged for at that figure, and Mr Wilde has concluded the same.
+The property was offered to the Bank at £2,000, and Mr Wilde was instructed to negotiate, and authorised to go to the extent of £1,750.
+On Saturday, the 13th March, the Owner came down in his price to £1,850, and further negotiations proceeded, with the result that he declined to move below £1,800, and that unless a decision was given forthwith he should accept another offer which had been made to him.
+After careful consideration the Chairman authorised the purchase being arranged at that figure, and Mr Wilde has concluded the same.

-The owner is prepared to enter into a three years' agreement to rent No 155 at £30 per annum, and No 159 at £45 per annum.
+The Owner is prepared to enter a three years' agreement to rent No 155 at £30 per annum, and No 159 at £45 per annum.

 The whole of the property is freehold.